AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 ### Mark property as sold : `sold`

-Marks the statuses of the properties given as unavailable.
+Marks the status of the properties given as unavailable.

 Format: `sold p/PROPERTY_ID...`